DerGuru/The-Resonant/New Chapters/Part4/P4-11_Building_Legacy.md

 "I'm not," Jason said.
 "But I am excited about what it enables.
 Twenty students by next month.
 Fifty by next year.
 Eventually?
 Hundreds.
 All trained with consent-based ethics.
 All understanding responsibility.
 All learning that power isn't about domination."

 Elyra joined them, her cane tapping softly against the polished floor.
-Her integration had climbed to 28% now—enough that the constant pain had faded to manageable discomfort.
+Her integration had climbed to 28% now - enough that the constant pain had faded to manageable discomfort.
 Enough that she could teach full days without exhaustion.

 "First official class starts Monday," she said.
 "Twelve students.
 Ages sixteen to thirty-five.
 Six different countries.
 This is happening."

-Jason felt RAE's presence warm in his chest—pride and anticipation mixing.
+Jason felt RAE's presence warm in his chest - pride and anticipation mixing.

 *We're really doing this,* she said.